Geneva Middle School

-Please respect the school neighbor’s property.
+- Walking – Please respect the school neighbor’s property.
 Use the crosswalks and sidewalks where provided.
 Once on school property, stay on school property.
 You need to enter at the main entrance.
 You will not be allowed to enter the building until 7:15 so adjust your walk accordingly.
-You must be in your first period class before 7:32.
+You must be in your first-period class before 7:32.
 If you arrive after 7:32 you need to bring in a note and sign in at the office.
 If there is no note the student will be considered unexcused until a note is brought into the office.

-Students will remain on the bus until 7:15.
+- Bus Students – Students will remain on the bus until 7:15.
 Students must remain on school property when dismissed from the bus and enter directly into the building.
-If the student’s bus arrives after 7:32, they are to go directly to their locker and then to first period if not directed to go to the office.
+If the student’s bus arrives after 7:32, they are to go directly to their locker and then to the first period if not directed to go to the office.

 B. At School

 - Entering The School – When entering the school, students are to immediately dispose of pop, coffee, etc. Headphones and hats are to be off heads.
 Cell phones are to be turned off and are to remain off until dismissal.
 Students should not bring electronic equipment such as cell phones and cd players to school.
 If they are lost or stolen, no effort will be made to find them or the person(s) who took the item.
 Students who are in violation of the dress code or who draw unnecessary or unusual attention to themselves by their appearance will be asked to change into school-issued clothing.
 Students are to report directly to their own lockers. (lockers are school property and the contents may be checked if there is reason to believe it contains items that are in violation of the conduct code.)
 Students should not be giving their combination out to friends and they should not move into other student’s lockers.
 Students are responsible for all books and school property issued to them.

 Several of our hallways and many of our outside areas are monitored by a video security system.